wp-plugins/swfobj/readme.txt

 4. You can change the default settings for embedding Flash content.

 == Frequently Asked Questions ==

+= Can I use the ___ embed option?
+How?
+All Flash embed tags are made available through the SwfObj plugin.
+Most are set using the identical option in the swfobj embed code.
+For example, to set wmode to transpart you would use the following shortcode:
+[swfobj ... wmode="transparent"]
+For more documentation, refer to the [plugin website](http://orangesplotch.com/swfobj/ "plugin webpage").
+If you do come across an option that isn't currently supported, please let me know.

 = Why isn't it working?
 I'm using WP 2.3 =
 This plugin uses WordPress's shortcode API.
 A feature which was added to WordPress in version 2.5.
 All versions of WordPress prior to this release, unfortunately, are incompatible with this plugin.
 Sorry.